Christmas in Switzerland

 Catholics celebrate the midnight mass, but quite often they now start earlier too.
 The service is more formal than in protestant churches and is often accompanied by orchestra and choir.

-We do not have a single dish associated with Christmas as - for example - it is the case in North America, the United Kingdom and even in our neighboring countries - except for Christmas cookies which, I guess, do not count as a dish - albeit my father claimed that "Christmas is not Christmas without Christmas cookies".
+We do not have a single dish associated with Christmas, except for Christmas cookies that, I guess, do not count as a dish - albeit my father claimed that "Christmas is not Christmas without Christmas cookies".

 On Swiss dinner plates appears whatever is fancied by each family and that also varies from region to region.
 And since most of us work on December 24 until around 4pm, Christmas dinner is often a quick affair, at least in our house.
 We serve cold cuts and cheese with crispy bread and a variety of salads, followed by a sumptuous dessert as well as Christmas cookies and tea.
 And the chocolate tree decoration disappears slowly.